 Many people plan to visit Alaska in the summer months, but what if I told you visiting Alaska in the winter may be one of the best times?
-Yes, it’s freezing, but there are so many winter activities to take part in if you love being outdoors.
+Yes, it’s freezing, but there are so many winter activities to participate in if you love being outdoors.
 Fairbanks in winter has a vast array of activities to choose from.

 When my good friend Valerie invited me to explore Alaska in the winter with her, I was excited.
-I’d only been on a cruise in the spring and in Anchorage in the summer, so I wanted to see what it was like during the coldest time of the year.
+I’d only been on a cruise in the spring and Anchorage in the summer, so I wanted to see what it was like during the coldest time of the year.

 While many people in Seattle in the winter choose to go somewhere warmer, I packed my warmest clothes and prepared to go somewhere much colder.
 Here are my travel tips and ideas of what to do in Fairbanks in winter.

 This post was last updated in December 2022.

 You will need to prepare for your trip to Fairbanks, as it gets pretty cold in the winter.
 The temperature can vary from 20°F to -40°F depending on the day, and you might experience drastic changes in weather day to day.

 How to Pack for a Fairbanks Winter

 While I have a list of outdoor winter clothing, here are a few items I recommend putting on your packing list to stay extra warm: